Departments and Classes

 This course offers the advanced art student an opportunity to work on skill development and formal thinking and to develop creative solutions to aesthetic and conceptual challenges.
 While the course emphasizes visual image making, it’s not necessarily limited to strictly two-dimensional work.
 A variety of techniques and materials (both traditional and experimental) and colors are used.
 Subject matter may vary greatly, from the observed to the constructed to the imagined.
 Most important, the class focuses on different ways to think about the how and why of making art.
 Students taking the course should feel confident about their drawing skills.
 Prerequisites: Foundations of Art, Drawing: Skills and Exploration, and one other studio art course.
 Open only to juniors and seniors.

 Upper School Performing Arts

-The Upper School performing arts curriculum includes a range of offerings in dance, music, theatre, and production technology.
+The Upper School performing arts curriculum includes a range of offerings in dance, music, theater, and production technology.
 These include formal semester classes, yearlong ensembles, and other electives.

-This class introduces students to the art of acting.
-Students discover the “actor’s instrument” by tuning up the body, voice, and imagination with a variety of exercises.
-Students prepare for self-expression, character creation, improvisation, and scene analysis, and explore different acting styles and techniques to add variety to their palette of artistic choices.
-Students expand their cultural literacy by reading plays, studying theater history, attending productions, and making observations on everyday life through journal entries.
-This is a nonjudgmental classroom in which risk-taking and mistakes can be made freely and the necessary “play” can take place.
+This class is an introduction to the art of acting.
+Students will discover the “actor’s instrument” by tuning up the body, voice, and imagination with a variety of exercises.
+Students will prepare for self-expression, character creation, improvisation, and scene analysis.
+Students explore different acting styles and techniques that make the process of bringing a character to life less mysterious.
+Students will expand their cultural literacy by reading plays, studying theater history, attending productions, and making observations on everyday life through regular journal entries.
+This is a nonjudgmental classroom in which risks can be taken and mistakes made freely and the necessary “play” can take place.